Years ago, reading was limited to paper books, newspapers, and journals, but time has changed and so have the reading types.

 Myth debunkers are posts that reveal a common myth of your industry.
 As a writer of myth debunkers, you have the chance to stand out as an expert with a fresh approach and bring all the truth into the shed of light.

-For example, if you find an article like “X myths you should stop believing in,” you are facing a myth debunker.
+For example, if you find an article like “X myths you should stop believing in,” you face a myth debunker.

 For this type of blog post, you ought to gather experts’ opinions on a topic.
 The experts are mostly famous authority figures in their industry, and there is a possibility that they will share your published post or link you back.